-The AA is warning motorists they could face significant delays if they wait for the government’s October 10 deadline to renew their car’s Warrant of Fitness (WoF).
+The AA is warning motorists that they could face significant delays if they wait until the Government’s November 30 deadline to renew their car’s Warrant of Fitness (WoF).

 Jonathan says the AA is also concerned some motorists may currently be driving unsafe vehicles.

-“If you fall into the second camp and your car’s WoF expired in January, you could potentially have been driving an unsafe vehicle for seven months now - which is very concerning.”
+“If you fall into the second camp and your car’s WoF has already expired, you could potentially have been driving an unsafe vehicle for some time now - which is very concerning.”

-The October 10 document extension also applies to Certificate of Fitness (CoFs), driver licences and some vehicle certifications that expired this year.
+The November 30 document extension also applies to Certificate of Fitness (CoFs), vehicle licensing, driver licences and some vehicle certifications.
+Since 18 August there are currently 154,854 expired vehicle licences (rego).

 Book a WoF at an AA Motoring site